wildfly-extras/wildfly-mcp/README.md

 - `password`: The admin user password.
 Optional.
 - `loggingCategory`: The logging category.
 Can be a high level category (such as `security`, `web`, `http`) or a specific logger (`io.undertow`).

+### getWildFlyPrometheusMetrics
+Get the metrics (in prometheus format) of the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
+- `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.

 ## Example of questions to ask to the WildFly server

 Make sure to first start you WildFly sever.